raihan2108/signet/README.md

 SIGNet requires python >=2.7 with cython, networkx and pickle package.
 You will also need C++ GSL library to build the code.

-Building the code
-`python setup.py build_ext --inplace`
+Building the code: `python setup.py build_ext --inplace`

-Running code
-`python signet.y`
+Running code: `python signet.py`

 Make sure to add GSL library path in the `setup.py`.
 Headers files usually are in `/usr/local/include/` and library files are in `/usr/local/lib/`